dnsimple/dnsimple-developer/content/v2/certificates.markdown

 ### Response

-Responds with HTTP 200, renders the certificates.
+Responds with HTTP 200 on success.

 ~~~json
 <%= pretty_print_fixture("/api/downloadCertificate/success.http") %>
 ~~~

+### Errors

+Responds with [HTTP 401](/v2#unauthorized) in case of case of authentication issues.

+Responds with [HTTP 428](/v2#precondition-required) if the certificate cannot be downloaded.

 ## Retrieve a certificate private key {#getCertificatePrivateKey}